ErikSchierboom/requirejstutorial/README.md

 # RequireJS tutorial
-A tutorial to show how to use the RequireJS library through a series of samples.
+A tutorial that shows how to use the RequireJS library through a series of samples.

 ## Why RequireJS?
 Although JavaScript is a very popular programming language, it lacks some features programmers take for granted.
-One of these omissions is a module system, which makes it hard to divide JavaScript code into small, re-usable parts.
+One of these omissions is a module system, which makes it hard to split JavaScript code into small, re-usable parts.

-Although the next JavaScript version *will* have [support for modules](http://eviltrout.com/2014/05/03/getting-started-with-es6.html), browser support is [virtually non-existent](http://kangax.github.io/compat-table/es6/).
+Although the next JavaScript version *will* have [support for modules](http://eviltrout.com/2014/05/03/getting-started-with-es6.html), browser support at the moment is virtually non-existent.
 Luckily, there are JavaScript libraries that add support for modules.
 [RequireJS](http://requirejs.org/) is such a library.
 It implements the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/blob/master/AMD.md), which specifies an API that lets us define and use modules in our JavaScript code.
 A library that implements the AMD is known as an AMD loader.

 ## Structure
 Although RequireJS is very powerful, its learning curve can be steep.
 This document aims to slowly build up your knowledge of RequireJS, starting with the basics and gradually moving on to more advanced functionality.
 We will do this through small, stand-alone examples.